brandur/sorg/content/articles/soft-deletion.md

 And forgetting that extra predicate on `deleted_at` can have dangerous consequences as it accidentally returns data that's no longer meant to be seen.

 Some ORMs or ORM plugins make this easier by automatically chaining the extra `deleted_at` clause onto every query (see [`acts_as_paranoid`](https://github.com/ActsAsParanoid/acts_as_paranoid) for example), but just because it's hidden doesn't necessarily make things better.
-If an operator every queries the database directly they're even more likely to forget `deleted_at` because normally the ORM does the work for them.
+If an operator ever queries the database directly they're even more likely to forget `deleted_at` because normally the ORM does the work for them.

 ### Losing foreign keys (#foreign-keys)

 Another consequence of soft deletion is that foreign keys are effectively lost.

 The major benefit of foreign keys is that they guarantee referential integrity.
 For example, say you have customers in one table that may refer to a number of invoices in another.
-Without foreign keys, you could delete a customer, but forget to remove its invoices, thereby leaving a bunch of orphaned invoices that reference an customer that's gone.
+Without foreign keys, you could delete a customer, but forget to remove its invoices, thereby leaving a bunch of orphaned invoices that reference a customer that's gone.

 With foreign keys, trying to remove that customer without removing the invoices first is an error: